spring-tips/java22/README.md

 - i added two new dependencies: `org.graalvm.sdk`:`graal-sdk`:`23.1.2` and `org.graalvm.nativeimage`:`svm`:`23.1.2`, both of which are exclusively for the creation of the GraalVM `Feature` implementationt hat we will need later.
 - i added configuration stanzas to the `<configuration>` sections of the `native-maven-plugin`, and the `spring-boot-maven-plugin`.

 In no time at all, Spring Boot 3.3 will be GA and support Java 22, and so maybe half of this build will disappear. talk about "Spring" cleaning...

+## A Brave New World

+Java 22 is an amazing new release.
+It brings with it a bevy of huge features and quality of life improvements.
+Remember, it can't always be this good!
+Nobody can introduce paradfigm changing new features cnosistently every six momths.
+It's just not possible.
+So,let's be thankful and emjoy it while we can, shall we? :) Java 21 is, in my estimation, maybe the single biggest release i've seen since perhaps Java 5, mayve even earlier. it might be the biggest ever!

+there are a ton of features there that are well worth your attention, including _data oriented programming_ and _virtual threads_.

+I covered this, and a lot more, in a blog I did to support the release six months ago, [_Hello, Java 21_](https://spring.io/blog/2023/09/20/hello-java-21).